codeup-germain/Esports-Analysis/README.md

 <!-- Describe your project in brief -->
 Link to where we acquired the original dataset from: (https://developer.riotgames.com/)
 # Project Summary
-League of Legends is the largest eSport in the world that generated $1.75 billion dollars for Riot Games in 2020 alone.
-An average professional match can last anywhere between 20-60 minutes, and we are creating a model that predicts the outcome of a match by the 10 minute mark.
+Esports is a booming global industry that will soon rival that of traditional professional sports.
+League of Legends is one of the largest esports in the world that generated $1.75 billion dollars for Riot Games in 2020 alone.
+A professional match can last around 20 minutes, and we've created a model that predicts the winner of a match by 10 minutes.
 This can be utilized by professional analysts of the game, applied to other sports, and help game developers discover any imbalances of the game mechanics.